Parineeta (2005 film): Plot

-One day, a shocked Lalita, who is employed at the office of Navinchandra Rai, stumbles upon a project to refurbish and sell Gurcharan’s ancestral haveli (palatial house) as hotel.
+One day, a shocked Lalita, who is employed at the office of Navinchandra Rai, stumbles upon a project to refurbish and sell Gurcharan’s ancestral haveli (palatial house) as a hotel.
 On an earlier occasion, Gurcharan had borrowed money from Rai after leaving his haveli as collateral to him.
 She understands that if the money is not repaid in a few months, Rai would take over the property.
 She immediately thinks of asking Shekhar for monetary help.
 Circumstances prevent this, and Girish, upon realising this, alleviates their problem by making Gurcharan his business partner.
 Gurcharan repays the debt and the turn of events prompts Shekhar to think why Lalita chose to ask Girish for money instead of him.
 On one auspicious night, Shekhar and Lalita exchange garlands and consummate their "marriage" unbeknownst to anyone else.

 While Shekhar is off to Darjeeling on a business trip, Rai violently thunders at Lalita about the loss of his hotel project, embarrassing and humiliating her.
 Rai gets a wall built between his and Gurcharan's house symbolising the end of their association.
 Unable to digest this, Gurcharan suffers a heart attack while Shekhar's mother, Rajeshwari, also falls ill.
 Upon Shekhar's return, Rai informs him of the ill-health of Rajeshwari and Gurcharan and then viciously poisons his mind about Lalita and indicates that Lalita married Girish for his money.
 Shekhar is disgusted to hear of the marriage and in his anger he hits Lalita, while humiliating her like his father had done.
 Meanwhile, Girish assists Gurcharan's family and takes them to London to allow for better care and treatment for Gurcharan’s heart.
 Gurcharan eventually dies anyway and upon the family's return from London, Shekhar assumes that Girish and Lalita are married and agrees to marry Gayatri.

 The film returns to the night of Shekhar's marriage when Girish hands him the ownership papers of Gurcharan's haveli.
 He shocks Shekhar by telling him that he married Koel because Lalita rejected his marriage proposal.
 Shekhar confronts Rai over the ownership papers and for poisoning his mind against Lalita, while revealing he is already "married" to her.
 He then symbolically breaks down the wall separating the two families and brings Lalita to his home as his bride, much to the delight of Rajeshwari.